 Regardless of the fact different vendors have different payment schedules, the accounting staff has to stay on top of all of them with only one reconciliation.

-A complete vendor reconciliation report containing all the paid invoices, the purchase orders they are matched to, and record of payments must be made for every vendor reconciliation.
+A complete vendor reconciliation report containing all the paid invoices, the purchase orders they are matched to, and record of payments must be made for every vendor reconciliation to maintain accurate financial records and track vendor account status over time.

 In year’s past, the vendor account reconciliation process was a painful one that had the potential to overload an accounting staff.
 After all, they are already responsible for bank reconciliations and accounts payable reconciliations.